symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 The BlockBundle
 ---------------

-If you visit the homepage of the Standard Edition, you'll see three blocks:
+If you visit the homepage of the Sandbox, you'll see three blocks:

 .. image:: ../_images/quick_tour/3rd-party-bundles-homepage.png